interlock-network/interlock-docs/whitepaper.md

 Utopia could not be maintained without a Leviathan &mdash; they argued that the individual was certainly important, but not nearly as important as the *structure* of the economy.
-These two views correspond to microeconomics (i.e. reasoning that individuals ruthlessly purseuing their own self-interest will create the most desirable outcomes for all of humanity) and macroeconomics (i.e. reasoning that *tracking* macroeconomic indicators like GDP, unemployment, inflation, and
+These two views correspond to microeconomics (i.e. reasoning that individuals ruthlessly pursuing their own self-interest will create the most desirable outcomes for all of humanity) and macroeconomics (i.e. reasoning that *tracking* macroeconomic indicators like GDP, unemployment, inflation, and